 Many different interest and views are represented by faculty in the Philosophy Department.
 We have specialists in the History of Philosophy, Analytic Philosophy, American Philosophy, Continental Philosophy, Feminist Theory, Critical Theory, Social and Political Philosophy, Ethics and Aesthetics.

-Our faculty have defended many different arguments for the existence of God, the nature of human beings, the relationship between knowledge and truth, the essence of justice and the good as well as the value of beauty in nature and the arts.
+Our faculty engage with many different arguments for the existence of God, the nature of human beings, the relationship between knowledge and truth, the essence of justice and the good as well as the value of beauty in nature and the arts.
 Above all, the faculty in our department are committed to excellence in the teaching of philosophy and eager to share their passion for philosophical inquiry.

 Faculty Office Hours